3D Printing Material: Metals

-Sculpteo's brass material is composed of 82% copper and 18% zinc.
+Sculpteo's brass material is composed of 80% copper, 15% zinc and 5% tin.
 It is perfect for jewellery and decorative creations.

 Solid and relatively malleable, our 92.5% sterling silver is perfect for jewellery creation.
 The surface is available in 2 finishes: rough and mirror polished.

 Other materials available on Sculpteo: